Pylons/pyramid/docs/narr/project.rst

    factory" function that will be called by the :app:`Pyramid` *Router* for each request when it wants to find the root of the resource tree.

-In a "real" application, the Root object would not be such a simple object.
-Instead, it might be an object that could access some persistent data store, such as a database.  :app:`Pyramid` doesn't make any assumption about which sort of datastore you'll want to use, so the sample application uses an instance of :class:`myproject.resources.Root` to represent the root.
+In a "real" application, the Root object would likely not be such a simple object.
+Instead, it might be an object that could access some persistent data store, such as a database.  :app:`Pyramid` doesn't make any assumption about which sort of data storage you'll want to use, so the sample application uses an instance of :class:`myproject.resources.Root` to represent the root.

 ``static``
 ~~~~~~~~~~